treee111/wahooMapsCreator/README.md

 - [Quick Start Guide for Windows](docs/QUICKSTART_WINDOWS.md)
 - [Quick Start Guide for macOS](docs/QUICKSTART_MACOS.md)

-### Clone wahooMapsCreator Repository or download a Release
+### Get wahooMapsCreator
-Clone this repository or download the latest Release from the ["Releases" Section](https://github.com/treee111/wahooMapsCreator/releases) and Save the folder anywhere on your drive.
+Download the latest Release from the ["Releases" Section](https://github.com/treee111/wahooMapsCreator/releases) and Save the folder anywhere on your drive.

 ### Run wahooMapsCreator for your country
 It might be a good idea to run wahooMapsCreator first for a small country e.g. Malta to check if everything is running fine.